rw-dalai/javascript-introduction/15_JavaScript-Exercises.md

 - **Q12.** Can a function return `undefined`?
 If so, how?
 - **Q13.** What is `NaN` in JavaScript?
 - **Q14.** How to convert a `string` to a `number` in JavaScript?
+- **Q15.** Can a variable change its type in JavaScript?
+If so, show several examples.

 ## Type Coercion